 i.
 “I have cried unto thee, I still cry to thee, and I always mean to cry to thee.
 To whom else could I go?
 What else can I do?
 Others trust to themselves, but I cry unto thee.”
 (Spurgeon)

 c.
 Let my prayer be set before You as incense: David used the smoke and smell of incense as a representation of his prayer to God.
-His posture of prayer (the lifting of my hands) was a gift to God even as the evening sacrifice.
-Revelation 5:8 says that the prayers of God’s people are like incense, and Hebrews 13:15 describes praise to be like a sacrifice unto God.
+His posture of prayer (the lifting up of my hands) was a gift to God even as the evening sacrifice was a gift to God.
+Revelation 5:8 says that the prayers of God’s people are like incense, and Hebrews 13:15 describes praise as a sacrifice unto God.

-· Prayer rises to heaven even as the smoke of incense.
+· Prayer rises to heaven even as the smoke of incense rises upward.

 · Prayer pleases God even as incense has a pleasing smell.

-· Prayer needs some fire to be effective, and incense is activated with fire.
+· Prayer needs some “fire” to be effective (James 5:16 speaks of “…the effective, fervent prayer”), and incense is activated with fire.

 i.
-If David wrote this Psalm while a fugitive from King Saul, then the ideas of incense and the evening sacrifice held special meaning, because he was not free to publically go to the tabernacle and share in these acts of worship.
+If David wrote this psalm while a fugitive from King Saul, then the ideas of incense and the evening sacrifice held special meaning, because he was not free to publicly go to the tabernacle and share in these acts of worship.
 When necessity kept him from the tabernacle, prayer would replace the offering of incense and sacrifice.

 ii.
 “Incense was offered every morning and evening before the Lord, on the golden altar, before the veil of the sanctuary.
 Exodus 29:39, and Numbers 28:4.”
 (Clarke)